Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 In order to configure a property that can hold multiple values, you should set the `IsMultiValued` flag to `true`.
 In this case, calling `ResolveValue` or `ResolveValueAsync` will create an `IList` from the provided value, convert each value to the specified format, and will add them to that list using the following rules.
 - If the value is already an `IList`, then it will convert the values of that list.
 - If the value is a `string`, then it will parse it based on the property's `ParseListSeparators` (by default `","`, `";"` and `"\n"`).
-- Otherwise, it will create a new list, and will add the provided value to it as a single element.
+- Otherwise, it will create a new list and will add the provided value to it as a single element.
 - The list will be created by calling the `IList CreateList(ValueFormat format)` method, which is overridden in concrete data properties to return a typed list, e.g. `new List<int>()`.

 The following code block illustrates these rules when setting a value of a multi-valued property.